jtankx90/cs50/final project/README.md

 contains all the forms used in the app

 3) **models.py**
-data models used in the backend database. consisting of 3 models: User, Items, Item_img
+data models used in the backend database, consisting of 3 models: User, Items, Item_img

 4) **shop.db**
 sqlite database